nikapps/saman-ussd/README.md

 ~~~

 ## Responses
-For each api calls, you should return it's response object:
+For each api call, you should return it's response object:

 ### onProductInfo